trivago/gollum/docs/src/gen/consumer/socket.rst

 Socket
 ======

-The socket consumer reads messages directly as-is from a given socket.
+The socket consumer reads messages as-is from a given network or filesystem socket.
 Messages are separated from the stream by using a specific partitioner method.